jgthomas/chipset_emulator/README.md

 * **Simple debugger**

-> Debug mode available with the contents of memory and registers are displayed at each step in execution.
+> Debug mode available with the contents of memory and registers displayed at each step in execution.

 * **Custom assembly langauge**